-Heavy-duty vehicles can be converted to PHEVs and a few light-duty PHEVs are commercially available.
-Although PHEVs are generally be more expensive than similar conventional and hybrid vehicles, some cost can be recovered through fuel savings, a federal tax credit, or state incentives.
+There are several light-duty PHEVs commercially available, and some medium-duty vehicles are now entering the market.
+Medium- and heavy-duty vehicles can also be converted to PHEVs.
+Although PHEVs are generally more expensive than similar conventional and hybrid vehicles, some cost can be recovered through fuel savings, a federal tax credit, or state incentives.

 Powered by Electric Motor and Engine

-Plug-in hybrid electric vehicles have an internal combustion engine or other propulsion source and an electric motor, which uses energy stored in batteries.
-PHEVs generally have larger battery packs than hybrid electric vehicles do.
-This makes it possible to drive moderate distances using just electricity (about 10 to 40-plus miles in current models), commonly referred to as the "all-electric range" of the vehicle.
+Plug-in hybrid electric vehicles have an internal combustion engine and an electric motor, which uses energy stored in batteries.
+PHEVs generally have larger battery packs than hybrid electric vehicles have.
+This makes it possible to drive moderate distances using just electricity (about 10 to 50-plus miles in current models), commonly referred to as the "all-electric range" of the vehicle.

-During urban driving, most of a PHEV's power comes from stored electricity if the battery is charged.
+During urban driving, most of a PHEV's power can come from stored electricity.
 For example, a light-duty PHEV driver might drive to and from work on all-electric power, plug in the vehicle to charge it at night, and be ready for another all-electric commute the next day.
-The internal combustion engine powers the vehicle when the battery is mostly depleted, during rapid acceleration, or when intensive heating or air conditioning is required Some heavy-duty PHEVs work the opposite way, with the internal combustion engine used for driving to and from a job site and electricity used to power the vehicle's equipment or control the cab's climate while at the job site.
+The internal combustion engine powers the vehicle when the battery is mostly depleted, during rapid acceleration, or when intensive heating or air conditioning is required.
+Some heavy-duty PHEVs work the opposite way, with the internal combustion engine used for driving to and from a job site and electricity used to power the vehicle's auxiliary equipment or control the cab's climate while at the job site.

 Fueling and Driving Options

 Plug-in hybrid electric vehicle batteries can be charged by an outside electric power source, by the internal combustion engine, or through regenerative braking.
 During braking, the electric motor acts as a generator, using the energy to charge the battery.
 Learn more about charging PHEVs.